Minnesota Zephyr

 In February 2012, sale of the right-of-way was finalized to the Minnesota DNR for 4.37 million dollars.
 The sale to the DNR did not include the dinner train (engines and cars) itself or the Zephyr building.
 Rails and ties were removed to prepare the right of way to be made into a walking and biking trail.
 The Minnesota Department of Natural Resources has paved the entire route, starting from downtown Stillwater and ending at a junction with the Gateway State Trail.
 DNR also constructed a new pedestrian/cycling bridge to the west over Manning Avenue (County Road 15).
 The trail officially opened in June 2015.
 The right of way is also being considered as a route for a future light rail line into Stillwater.

 In early 2013, Iowa Pacific Holdings purchased the train to use on their Rio Grande Scenic Railroad subsidiary.
 In March 2013, the dining cars were shipped by rail to Colorado for overhaul.
 In November 2014, it was announced that Iowa Pacific had also purchased the two F7 locomotives and would be moving them in December.
 Today, the rail line has been converted into the Brown's Creek State Bike Trail and the old train depot is a live performance theater for downtown Stillwater named after its history- The Zephyr Theatre.

+In May 2026, Minnesota Zephyr 787 (ex Spokane Portland and Seattle locomotive 804) was renumbered back to 804 and transported to the Inland Northwest Rail Museum in Reardan, Washington from Alamosa, Colorado.
+Inland Northwest Rail Museum plans to repaint the locomotive back to its original SP&S livery.